An appraisal is investigation that concludes an opinion of value.

-The Sales Comparison Approach is normally the most definitive and best indicator of cost for a residential property.
+Generally speaking, the Sales Comparison Approach is the most definite indicator of worth of a residential property.

-There are many reasons to get an appraisal from Concra Appraisal Associates with the usual reason being real estate and mortgage transactions.
+There are many reasons to get an appraisal from Concra Appraisal Associates with the most common reason being real estate and mortgage transactions.

 To obtain a loan.